W. 8th Avenue Over South Platte River Bridge Replacement

 - Enhances driver comfort through wider lanes across the bridge

-On September 28, 2021, the bridge over the South Platte River on 8th Avenue was closed to all traffic so bridge removal operations could commence.
-Detours are now in place.
+Since September 2021, the bridge over the South Platte River on 8th Avenue was closed to all traffic so bridge removal operations could commence.
+Detours remain in place.
 Message boards are placed on roads near the site and corresponding detours to provide the public with travel updates.
 Included below is the detour plan for vehicular traffic to follow.

-The bridge replacement project remains on schedule with 8th Avenue scheduled to open to the public by spring 2022 with final completion of the project scheduled in September 2022.
+The bridge replacement project remains on schedule with 8th Avenue to be opened back up to the public in May 2022 and final completion of the project anticipated in July 2022.
+All dates are approximate and subject to change based on weather and other construction conditions.
 Access to businesses along 8th Avenue will remain open during construction.
 Property owners should continue to anticipate a higher flow of traffic on Federal Blvd., Kalamath Street, Decatur Street, and Santa Fe Drive.

 Project Map - Full Size(JPG, 296KB)